Park Management and Maintenance

 Columbia Center for Urban Agriculture

 Since 2009, CCUA has grown from an all-volunteer nonprofit to a full-time staff of 12.
-CCUA operates their 1.3 acre Urban Farm and directly oversees the management of other gardens: Kilgore's Pharmacy, Lucky's Market, The Gates, Columbia Housing Authority.
+CCUA operates their 1.3 acre Urban Farm and directly oversees the management of other gardens at locations across Columbia such as: Kilgore's Pharmacy, Lucky's Market, and Columbia Housing Authority.
 CCUA will play the largest role in day-to-day activities at the park.

 Today, CCUA's PLANTS Program provides hands-on experiences to groups at the Urban Farm and other community sites.
-In 2017 over 8,500 kids and adults got their hands dirty with CCUA.
+In 2018 over 11,000 kids and adults got their hands dirty with CCUA.
 Upon construction park features such as: an outdoor classroom, demonstration gardens, an urban farm, a kitchen, and outdoor pavilions will allow this program to grow and serve more people.
-This program is supported by funding and partnerships with: Columbia Public Schools, Boone County Children's Service Fund, and fees paid for by participants.
+This program is supported by funding and partnerships with: Columbia Public Schools, Heart of Missouri United Way, Boone County Children's Service Fund, and fees paid for by participants.

-Today, CCUA's Urban Farm on Smith Street is in its eighth year of production.
-The farm is a learning environment for the PLANTS program, gives hands-on opportunities for volunteers and interns (589 in 2017), and grows tons of fresh food every year for local hunger relief outlets.
-In 2017, CCUA grew over 17,000 pounds of fresh food at the Urban Farm.
+Today, CCUA's Urban Farm on Smith Street is in its tenth year of production.
+The farm is a learning environment for the PLANTS program, gives hands-on opportunities for over 600 volunteers and interns every year, and grows tons of fresh food every year for local hunger relief outlets.
+In 2018, CCUA grew 17,000 pounds of fresh food at the Urban Farm.
 The Urban Farm's operational budget is supported by the Planting for the Pantry program where individuals, businesses, or groups can sponsor rows of produce.

 Columbia Farmers Market